cameron/prts/README.md

 /var/log/push-to-systemd.post-receive.log        # <repo_path> <date>
 ```

 I did my best to follow the sentiments in `$ man hier` in organizing the above, `/usr/share` being described as the spot for application-specific cross-platform data.
 I realize it may be a little odd to put a git repo in `/usr/share`, but I think it's a fine solution.

 # Okay, Now What?

 ```
-git @ server > git init my-repo
+git @ server > cd /srv/git init my-repo
 ...
 user @ local > git remote add server git@server:/home/git/my-repo
 user @ local > git push server <branch>
 ... some git output and some status output from systemd! ...
 ```

-To avoid `ssh`ing and `git init`ing every time you want to create a new remote repo, there's a script `git-init-remote`; note that it expects you to also have created a symlink from `/home/git/repos` to `/repos` so that you can keep your repo urls nice and short (`git@server:/repos/my-repo`).
+To avoid `ssh`ing and `git init`ing every time you want to create a new remote repo, there's a script `git-init-remote`; note that it expects you to also have created a symlink from `/srv/repos` to `/repos` so that you can keep your repo urls nice and short (`git@server:/repos/my-repo`).
 (This was left out of the install script b/c it's a convenience that not everyone might prefer.)